Apple Registers Coronavirus Domain Name

-Apple registered a coronavirus related domain name on Friday, the same day it announced it is working with Google on contact-tracing technology.
+Apple registered a special coronavirus domain name on Friday, the same day it announced it is working with Google on contact-tracing technology.
 The domain is AppleCoronavirus.com (via MacRumors).

 Coronavirus Domain But no Website